deanlandolt/bytespace/README.md

 ## Nested subspaces

-When instantiating a subspace, it will test the provided `db` reference to determine if it's a `bytewise-subspace` instance.
+When instantiating a subspace, it will test the provided `db` reference to determine if it's a `bytespace` instance.
 If so, it will call the `sublevel` method with the provided options to create the new subspace.
 Rather than running through the encode/decode process mulitple times, the responsibility of encoding and decoding keys is delegated to the root subspace.
 All keys will be correctly prefixed to the appropriate subspace.

 The `sublevel` method is API-compatible with [level-sublevel](https://github.com/dominictarr/level-sublevel), though we take an extra `options` argument to allow additional `levelup` db options to be provided.